yurigalindo/telegram_buddy/README.md

 # Telegram GPT Bot

-A simple Telegram bot powered by OpenAI's GPT-3.5 that responds to messages.
+A Telegram bot powered by GPT-4-mini that responds to messages and helps manage group conversations.

 ## Prerequisites

-- Python 3.7+
+- Python 3.12
 - A Telegram Bot Token (from [@BotFather](https://t.me/BotFather))
 - An OpenAI API Key